Eastern Meadowlark

 • Trend: Decreasing

-While the jury's still out on Lilian's Meadowlark, the other sure-fire species – the Western Meadowlark – is very similar to the Eastern, but has a different song and call.
+The Western Meadowlark is very similar to the Eastern, but has a different song and call.
 The two species' ranges broadly overlap in the central and southwestern United States, where visual identification takes some care.
 In breeding plumage, the Eastern Meadowlark has a whitish moustache, while the Western's is yellow.
-In the drab nonbreeding plumage, Eastern Meadowlarks (including Lilian's) have striking blackish head stripes, unlike the Western's subtler brown ones.
-In flight, the Eastern Meadowlark usually flashes more white in the outer tail feathers than its western cousin, though this field mark takes practice to learn.
+In the drab nonbreeding plumage, Eastern Meadowlarks have striking blackish head stripes, unlike the Western's subtler brown ones.
+In flight, the Eastern Meadowlark usually flashes more white in the outer tail feathers than its western cousins, though this field mark takes practice to learn.
 Despite the range overlap, the two species rarely interbreed.

 A Grassy Hideaway